ploomber/doc/doc/user-guide/cli.md

 If your project uses of environment variables, you can define them in an `.env` file.

-Create an `.env` file, open in your code editor, and enter your environment variables.
+In your main project directory, create an `.env` file.
+Open it in your code editor, and enter your environment variables.
 It should look like this:

 ```
 MY_ENV_VAR_1=value_1
 MY_ENV_VAR_2=value_2
 ```

-Now make sure your project has been [initialized](#initialize-a-new-app), and deploy it:
+Now make sure your project has been [initialized](#-initialize-a-new-app), and deploy it:

 ```sh
 ploomber-cloud deploy